Homemade Salsa with Cherry Tomatoes

 Use immediately or store in the fridge for up to a week in a well-sealed container.

-- All tomatoes will give off different amounts of juice when blended.
-If you like a less “watery” salsa, strain the salsa with a mesh strainer before adding the lime juice and salt.
+- Control the texture: If you prefer a thicker salsa, strain out excess juice from the tomatoes using a mesh strainer before adding lime juice and salt.

 Other additions

-- Green onion – green onion has a mild onion flavor and is a great addition if you have it growing in the garden or have some extra in the fridge.
+- Green onion: Adds a mild onion flavor and is perfect if you have extra in the fridge or from your garden.

 Ways to use salsa from cherry tomatoes